zanllp/sd-webui-infinite-image-browsing/README.md

 ### 🔍 Image Search & Favorite
 - The prompt, model, Lora, and other information will be converted into tags and sorted by frequency of use for precise searching.
-- Supports tag autocomplete, translation, and customization.
+- Supports tag autocomplete, [auto-translation](https://github.com/zanllp/sd-webui-infinite-image-browsing/issues/39), and customization.
 - Image favorite can be achieved by toggling custom tags for images in the right-click menu.
 - Support for advanced search similar to Google
 - Also supports fuzzy search, you can search by a part of the filename or generated information.